KalicoCrew/kalico/docs/MPC.md

 ## Filament Feed Forward Physical Properties

-MPC works best knowing how much energy (in Joules) it takes to heat 1mm of filament by 1°C. The values from the table below should be sufficent references to allow MPC to accomodate for specific filaments.
-Advanced users could tune the specific heat parameter for best result.
+MPC works best knowing how much energy (in Joules) it takes to heat 1mm of filament by 1°C. The material values from the tables below have been curated from popular filament manufacturers and material data references.
+These values are sufficent for MPC to implement the filament feed forward feature.
+Advanced users could tune the filament_density and filament_heat_capacity parameters based on manufacturers datasheets.
+Note that specific heat increases with material temperature and most specific heats are specified at a temperature well below 3D printing temperatures.
+For most polymers the printing temperature specific heat will be 1.2x - 1.5x compared to the room temperature value.

 ### Common Materials